| A community

 also the pluralist theory to support community work practice, however I

 have also criticised both the feminist and pluralist approach.
+The centre is

 located on a main road in Highfields where it is accessible by the